Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: -structures and the bundle of Weyl structures

 The main advantage of the use of the Cartan connections for the description of almost quaternionic structures is that it immediately gives rise to the following result.

-\begin{theorem} There is a functor from the category of almost quaternionic manifolds to the category of \textsf{almost qs-H manifolds}.
-This functor restricts to a functor from the category of quaternionic manifolds to the category of \textsf{almost qs-H manifolds} with symplectic scalar 2-form $\omega_{\sf{W}}$. \end{theorem} \begin{proof} Let $(N,Q)$ be an almost quaternionic manifold.
+\begin{theorem} The construction from Proposition \ref{quatertangentmodel} extends to a functor from the category of almost quaternionic manifolds to the category of almost qs-H manifolds.
+This functor restricts to a functor from the category of quaternionic manifolds to the category of almost qs-H manifolds with symplectic scalar 2-form $\omega_{\sf{W}}$. \end{theorem} \begin{proof} Let $(N,Q)$ be an almost quaternionic manifold.
 This admits a canonical Cartan connection on the $P$-bundle $\mathcal{G}\rightarrow N$, which provides the trivialization

 We have $M=\mathcal{G}/G_0$ and